 - Stage 4: Landscape Significance Assessment

 - Stage 5: Implementation Recommendations – current stage

 The Landscape Character Types and Areas have been identified through a study of key landscape character elements including geology and landform, water form, vegetation, and land use and built form, together with detailed field surveys.

 The Landscape Character Types and Areas Report(PDF, 472MB) was the first output of the project.
 It comprises a collection of landscape character papers for each distinct Landscape Area that has been identified.
 The papers contain a detailed description of each Landscape Area, and a list of the key landscape features.

-The Landscape Significance Assessment Report(PDF, 124MB) includes a visual assessment of the most significant landscapes and views in the Shire, and further assessment of cultural heritage, environmental & scientific, social and other values to determine a level of significance for each landscape.
+The Landscape Significance Assessment Report(PDF, 124MB) includes a visual assessment of the most significant landscapes and views in the shire; and further assessment of cultural heritage, environmental and scientific, social and other values to determine a level of significance for each landscape.